-Pelangio owns 100% of the Poirier Gold Property Lease (117 acres) located in Bristol Township, 22 km west of Timmins, contiguous with Tahoe Resources Inc.'s Timmins and Thunder Creek deposits (collectively, the Timmins West Mine).
+Pelangio owns 100% of the Poirier Gold Property Lease (47.34 hectares) located in Bristol Township, 22 km west of Timmins, contiguous with Pan American Silver Corp.'s (previously Tahoe Resources Inc.) Timmins and Thunder Creek deposits (collectively, the Timmins West Mine).
 The property is subject to a 1% NSR (which may be purchased for \$1 million) payable to the vendors and a further 1% NSR payable to a third party.

 The Poirier Gold Property is underlain near-surface by a mafic volcanic unit approximately one kilometre to the west of the mafic, ultramafic and sedimentary contact, which dips steeply westwards towards our lease and which is associated with the Thunder Creek Project.
-A 100 meter-spaced geophysical program of ground magnetics and GPS was completed in 2015.
+A 100 metre-spaced geophysical program of ground magnetics and GPS was completed in 2015.
 In 2016, a three-dimensional geologic model was prepared for project area using all available public data and combined with results of a three-dimensional magnetic inversion received in the third quarter 2015.
 Combining three-dimensional geology with the magnetic data indicates good agreement between magnetic data and a magnetic ultramafic rock overlying the deposit.
 This data indicates that the favourable structure hosting the Rusk and Gap zones dips into the Poirier ground.
 The interpretation of the ground magnetic survey has improved the understanding of the geological setting of the Poirier Gold Property.
-A review and evaluation of the potential of this property is underway.
+A review and evaluation of the potential of this property is planned for the future.

-Depending on Tahoe's continued results from the Thunder Creek Project, we may conduct further exploration and drill on the property.
+Depending on continued results from the Thunder Creek Project, we may conduct further exploration and drill on the property.

-Lorna Lake Property, Hemlo Area
+Seeley Property, Hemlo Area

-Pelangio owns 100% of the 760 acres Lorna Lake (Seeley) property and there is no underlying royalty.
-The Lorna Lake property is located in the historic Hemlo area and is contiguous with the Wire Lake Property recently optioned by Canadian Orebodies Inc. During the Hemlo discovery era, Pelangio's initial diamond drilling returned an intercept of 4.7 g/t gold over 1 meter.
+Pelangio owns 100% of the 307.6 hectares Seeley (Lorna Lake) property and there is no underlying royalty.
+The Seeley property is located in the historic Hemlo area and is contiguous with the Wire Lake Property recently optioned by Canadian Orebodies Inc. During the Hemlo discovery era, Pelangio's initial diamond drilling returned an intercept of 4.7 g/t gold over 1 metre.
 The drill program was supervised by Kevin Filo, P. Geo., and assay certificates from Bondar Clegg were verified.
 The Hemlo area is again becoming one of the more active exploration regions in Ontario.
-Pelangio did not complete any exploration activity in 2017 and no activity is currently planned.
+Pelangio did not complete any exploration activity in 2018 and no activity is currently planned.